 These modern facilities cost billions of dollars to build.
-They can also incur billions of dollars in annual operating costs, to employ a variety of high pressure and high temperature technologies which squeeze the most out of a barrel of crude oil.
+They can also incur billions of dollars in annual operating costs, to employ a variety of high pressure and high-temperature technologies which squeeze the most out of a barrel of crude oil.

 This also gives refiners the flexibility required to meet shifting seasonal and global product demand patterns.

-The rapidly growing emerging economies are now adopting the best of western refining technologies to meet growing demand for their transportation fuels.
+The rapidly growing emerging economies are now adopting the best of western refining technologies to meet the growing demand for their transportation fuels.

 Refining Related Podcasts:

-The distillation of crude oil is the start of the refining process, and is primarily a boiling operation.
+The distillation of crude oil is the start of the refining process and is primarily a boiling operation.